Content overview

 2. Prepare all the documentation for the audit beforehand

-To demonstrate your compliance with ISO 27001, your organisation must produce the following documents:
+To demonstrate your compliance with ISO 27001, your organisation must produce the following documents for the audit:

 3. Make sure that evidential records are accessible and easy to locate